lanPN85/Homepage/blog/index.md

             return item;
         })
 )

-console.log(sortedPosts.value)
 </script>

 # Blog posts
 These posts are written by me and only me.
 No LLM is involved in the writing process.
-They solely reflect my own opinions and experiences, not my current or former employers.
+They do not reflect the views of my current or former employers.

 <div v-for="post of sortedPosts" :key="post.url">
 <h2 class="post-title"><a :href="post.url">{{ post.frontmatter.title }}</a></h2>